Algebraic data type

-In computer programming, especially functional programming and type theory, an algebraic data type (ADT) is a kind of composite type, i.e., a type formed by combining other types.
+In computer programming, especially in functional programming and type theory, an algebraic data type (ADT) is a composite data type—a type formed by combining other types.

-Two common classes of algebraic types are product types (i.e., tuples and records) and sum types (i.e., tagged or disjoint unions, coproduct types or variant types).
+An algebraic data type is defined by two key constructions: a sum and a product.
+These are sometimes referred to as "OR" and "AND" types.

+A sum type is a choice between possibilities.
+The value of a sum type can match one of several defined variants.
+For example, a type representing the state of a traffic light could be either Red, Amber, or Green.
+A shape type could be either a Circle (which stores a radius) or a Square (which stores a width).
+In formal terms, these variants are known as tagged unions or disjoint unions.
+Each variant has a name, called a constructor, which can also carry data.
+Enumerated types are a simple form of sum type where the constructors carry no data.

-The values of a product type typically contain several values, called fields.
-All values of that type have the same combination of field types.
-The set of all possible values of a product type is the set-theoretic product, i.e., the Cartesian product, of the sets of all possible values of its field types.
+A product type combines types together.
+A value of a product type will contain a value for each of its component types.
+For example, a Point type might be defined to contain an x coordinate (an integer) and a y coordinate (also an integer).
+Formal examples of product types include tuples and records.
+The set of all possible values of a product type is the Cartesian product of the sets of its component types.

-The values of a sum type are typically grouped into several classes, called variants.
-A value of a variant type is usually created with a quasi-functional entity called a constructor.
-Each variant has its own constructor, which takes a specified number of arguments with specified types.
-The set of all possible values of a sum type is the set-theoretic sum, i.e., the disjoint union, of the sets of all possible values of its variants.
-Enumerated types are a special case of sum types in which the constructors take no arguments, as exactly one value is defined for each constructor.

-Values of algebraic types are analyzed with pattern matching, which identifies a value by its constructor or field names and extracts the data it contains.
+Values of algebraic data types are typically handled using pattern matching.
+This feature allows a programmer to check which constructor a value was made with and extract the data it contains in a convenient and type-safe way.

+History

 Algebraic data types were introduced in Hope, a small functional programming language developed in the 1970s at the University of Edinburgh.

 Examples

+Singly linked list

 One of the most common examples of an algebraic data type is the singly linked list.
 A list type is a sum type with two variants, Nil for an empty list and Cons x xs for the combination of a new element x with a list xs to create a new list.
 Here is an example of how a singly linked list would be declared in Haskell: